Abhishek

 Are you preparing for CAT 2026?
 Get here the list of 32 best CAT books for preparation recommended by MBA experts.
 List of CAT books by toppers and MBA experts includes section-wise (LRDI, QA, VARC) best books by Arun Sharma, Sarvesh Verma for CAT exam preparation.
 Check out secondary readings as well.

-The first step of CAT exam preparation is choosing the right books.
-But, choosing the best books for CAT preparation 2026 is not easy as every book claims it is the best.
-CAT preparation requires focused practice so you cannot waste time on books that don’t give results.
+Best Books for CAT 2026 Preparation: The first step of CAT exam preparation is choosing the right books.
+However, choosing the best books for CAT preparation 2026 is not easy, as every book claims it is the best.
+CAT preparation requires focused practice, so you cannot waste time on books that don’t give results.
 So, which is the best CAT preparation book?
-A CAT book that has chapter wise explanation, discussion, examples and practice questions, can be considered the best as it fulfill your key needs for exam preparation.
-If you are preparing for CAT 2026, refer to only those CAT preparation books which have detailed explanation of every topic included in the CAT 2026 syllabus as well as sample questions for practice (of various difficulty levels).
-To help you choose the best books for exam preparation, we have prepared section-wise lists of best CAT books.
+A CAT book that has chapter-wise explanations, discussions, examples, and practice questions can be considered the best, as it fulfills your key needs for exam preparation.
+If you are preparing for CAT 2026, refer only to those CAT preparation books which have detailed explanations of every topic included in the CAT 2026 syllabus as well as sample questions for practice of various difficulty levels.
+To help you choose the best books for exam preparation, we have prepared section-wise lists of the best CAT books.
 But before shortlisting the books, we suggest that you have a CAT preparation strategy 2026.

 Table of contents